Applifier/unity-ads-s2s-callback-example/README.md

 # Unity Ads S2S Callback Example

-This is a server-side implementation example for handling [Unity Ads](http://unityads.unity3d.com) [Server-to-Server (S2S) Redeem Callbacks](http://unityads.unity3d.com/help/Documentation%20for%20Publishers/Server-to-server-Redeem-Callbacks) using PHP and MySQL.
+A server-side example for handling [Server-to-Server (S2S) Redeem Callbacks](http://unityads.unity3d.com/help/Documentation%20for%20Publishers/Server-to-server-Redeem-Callbacks) from [Unity Ads](http://unityads.unity3d.com) using PHP and MySQL.

 >_**Please note:** The use of S2S Redeem Callbacks are not necessary to reward users for watching video ads; users can be rewarded through client-side callback methods triggered by the Unity Ads SDK._
 >